nerfstudio-project/nerfacc/docs/source/index.rst

 .. note::

-   This repo is focusing on the single scene situation.
-Generalizable Nerfs across multiple scenes is currently out of the scope of this repo.
-But you may still find some useful tricks in this repo. :)
+   Though this repo only contains examples for single scene optimization, we believe generalizable NeRFs across multiple scenes can also be accelerate with our :class:`nerfacc.PropNetEstimator`.
+Examples will be added soon.

 Installation: